kylephillips/wp-nested-pages/readme.txt

 * Issue of duplicate posts item in nav menu resolved.
 * Fix for invalid rel attribute in generated nav menus, resulting in W3C validation error.
 * Bug fix where non-hierarchical post types were allowing nesting.
+* Bug fix where page redirect errors were showing while attempting to delete pages with the Page post type disabled.
+(Thanks to Evan Washkow)
 * Swedish translation added (Thanks to Marcus Forsberg)

 = 1.5.4 =